WD-301-Komunidad-Foundation/FINAL-PROJECT/README.md

 The Website Consists of Components Such as

 - App Component
+- Home Component
 - About Component
-- Outreach Component
+- Projects Component
-- Partnership Component
+- Book-List Component
-- Register Component
+- Volunteer/Add-book Component
 - Donate Component
+- Footer Component
+- Our Team Component
+- Partners Component
-- Appreciate Component
+- Thank You Component